 - Placement.
 The waterproof, non-slip side of the incontinence pad should be facing down on the chair or wheelchair.

 - Absorbency.
 Most waterproof pads claim to hold six cups of liquids while some even claim to hold up to ten cups.
-Note though the bladder holds only up to one to two cups of urine at a time.
+Note that the bladder holds only up to one to two cups of urine at a time.